ReanCyan/resources-management/README.md

 ```

 Set up database and file driver variables
-> Note: Use of 'local' or 'public' disk will required correct ownership and permission for '/storage' foler.
+> Note: Use of 'local' or 'public' disk will required correct ownership and permission for '/storage' folder.

 When using 'public' disk generate symbolic link by running
 ```sh